 We get asked all the time, “How often should I calibrate my level/pressure sensor?”
-When it comes to sensors, there is the simple answer, and the long answer that explains the nuts, bolts, washers, and threads of calibration (in other words, we can tell you more than you may want to know).
+When it comes to sensor calibration and sensor accuracy, there is the simple answer, and then there is the long answer that explains the nuts, bolts, washers, and threads of calibration (in other words, we can tell you more than you may want to know).

 The long answer follows:

 Before we discuss sensor calibration, you should first understand that there is a difference between the calibration of a sensor, and application and installation variables that affect sensor accuracy.
 These variables can be compensated for or controlled to improve the accuracy of your sensor.
 We need to explore these variables first before you’ll fully understand when to calibrate.

 The first killer is application variables.
 These variables may not affect all sensors, but certainly affect some.
 They include (but are not limited to):

 - Dielectric Constant

 - Barometric Pressure